 In High School Louisa moved to New York where she attended the Professional Children's School.
 She continued her training, and began auditioning and working on various film projects.
 Later Louisa graduated from The New School where she studied Screenwriting, Screen Studies, and Psychology.
 She then completed a graduate level television writing program at Columbia University.

-Since then Louisa has several pilots and one full-length play in development, while she also continues her acting pursuits.
-Her most recent project is a film directed by Matt Servitto (The Sopranos) , filming October 2020, where she will be playing one of the lead roles.
+Her most recent project is a film directed by Matt Servitto (The Sopranos), where she plays one of the lead roles.
+The film will premiere in 2021.